nabeel910/xfce-theme-switcher/README.md

 # xfce-theme-switcher
-switch themes based on set times via a script and a cronjob
+switch themes based on set times via a scripts and xfce genmon plugin